Nargis Sethi

 Nargis Sethi (نرگس سیٹھی) is a retired Pakistani civil service officer of the Pakistan Administrative Service who served in BPS-22 grade as the Cabinet Secretary of Pakistan and Principal Secretary to the Prime Minister of Pakistan.
 Other heavyweight assignments held by Sethi include Secretary for Water and Power, Secretary for Economic Affairs and Defence Secretary of Pakistan.

 Sethi was promoted to the rank of Federal Secretary by Prime Minister Yousaf Raza Gillani in October 2010.
-After her retirement from the civil services, she was appointed as member of the Federal Public Service Commission.
+After she retired from the civil services, she was appointed member of the Federal Public Service Commission.